Golden Horde: Mengu-Timur (1266–1280)

 Berke left no sons, so Batu's grandson Mengu-Timur was nominated by Kublai and succeeded his uncle Berke.
 However, Mengu-Timur secretly supported the Ögedeid prince Kaidu against Kublai and the Ilkhanate.
 After the defeat of Ghiyas-ud-din Baraq, a peace treaty was concluded in 1267 granting one-third of Transoxiana to Kaidu and Mengu-Timur.
 In 1268, when a group of princes operating in Central Asia on Kublai's behalf mutinied and arrested two sons of the Qaghan (Great Khan), they sent them to Mengu-Timur.
 One of them, Nomoghan, favorite of Kublai, was located in the Crimea.
 Mengu-Timur might have briefly struggled with Hulagu's successor Abagha, but the Great Khan Kublai forced them to sign a peace treaty.
 He was allowed to take his share in Persia.
 Independently from the Khan, Nogai expressed his desire to ally with Baibars in 1271.
 Despite the fact that he was proposing a joint attack on the Ilkhanate with the Mamluks of Egypt, Mengu-Timur congratulated Abagha when Baraq was defeated by the Ilkhan in 1270.

-In 1267, Mengu-Timur issued a diploma – jarliq – to exempt Rus' clergy from any taxation and gave to the Genoese and Venice exclusive trading rights in Caffa and Azov.
-Some of Mengu-Timur's relatives converted to Christianity at the same time and settled among the Rus' people.
-One of them was a prince who settled in Rostov and became known as Tsarevich Peter of the Horde (Peter Ordynsky).
-Even though Nogai invaded the Eastern Orthodox Christian Byzantine Empire in 1271, the Khan sent his envoys to maintain friendly relationship with Michael VIII Palaiologos, who sued for peace and married one of his daughters, Euphrosyne Palaiologina, to Nogai.
-Mengu-Timur ordered the Grand prince of Rus to allow German merchants free travel through his lands.
-This gramota says:
+In 1267, Mengu-Timur issued a diploma (jarliq) to exempt Russian clergy from any taxation.
+He also gave the Genoese and Venice exclusive trading rights in Caffa and Azov.
+Some of Mengu-Timur's relatives converted to Christianity at the same time and settled in Russia; one of them was a prince who settled in Rostov and became known as Tsarevich Peter of the Horde (Peter Ordynsky).
+Mengu-Timur determined that Russian peasants would obey the nobles and religious leaders, and so he used the tarkhan system to co-opt the nobility and win their support.
+As a result, the Russian clergy were able to establish new landed properties.
+Even though Nogai invaded the Orthodox Christian Byzantine Empire in 1271, the Khan sent his envoys to maintain friendly relationship with Michael VIII Palaiologos, who sued for peace and married one of his daughters, Euphrosyne Palaiologina, to Nogai.
+Mengu-Timur ordered the grand prince of Vladimir to allow German merchants free travel through his lands.
+The gramota says: